Monthly Healthcare Industry Financial Benchmarks

 Hospital inpatient and outpatient volumes drawn from analysis of more than 10 million patient visits.

-Patient volumes were mixed for the nation’s children’s hospitals.
-Inpatient admissions increased 1.4% while outpatient visits decreased 5.4% from August 2023 to August 2024.
-Observation visits were up 2.2% and emergency visits decreased 5.1% over the same period, according to data as of August 31.
+Children’s hospitals again had mixed patient volume results.
+Inpatient admissions decreased 1.5% while outpatient visits increased 2.7% YOY.
+Observation visits were up 2.8% and emergency visits decreased 4.9% over the same period, according to the latest data as of Oct.
+31, 2024.

 Physician Practice Benchmarks